 After that, we stayed inside our nice warm camper to watch movies before calling it a night.

 Day 2: Backpack Test Hike / Mock Tent Assembly

-Our original plan for the day was to get up at 7am or 8am, and hit the trail early.
-We wanted to make it from Enota to Blue Mountain Shelter on the Appalachian Trail and back with time to setup and tear down the tent before dinner at the RV.
+My original plan for the day was to get up at 7am or 8am, and hit the trail early.
+I wanted to make it from Enota to Blue Mountain Shelter on the Appalachian Trail and back with time to setup and tear down the tent before dinner at the RV.
 I was exhausted and decided to sleep in until closer to 10am.
-I’m sure Chris was a little annoyed, but he rolled with it and we started our day.

-Since we wanted to get out onto the trail as quickly as possible, we opted for coffee and a quick breakfast of Kodiak Cakes Cups.
+Since I wanted to get out onto the trail as quickly as possible, I opted for coffee and a quick breakfast of Kodiak Cakes Cups.
 They are surprisingly good!
 All you have to do is add water and microwave.
 We tried the blueberry muffin cup and the chocolate peanut butter flapjack cup.
 The muffin cups and the flapjack cups are a different consistency, in line with what you would expect from an actual muffin versus a flapjack.
-Chris’ only criticism was that the flapjack one could use some syrup, which we did not have in the RV.
+The flapjack one would be better with syrup, so consider that when you are packing up!